AlejaDiez/flow/README.md

 Flow is a compiled language, this means that the code you write is translated into a machine-readable format before it is executed and generates a executable file that can be run on your machine.
 Flow is compiled using the Flow Compiler, which is a program that takes Flow source code as input and generates an executable file as output.

+- **[jFlow](https://github.com/AlejaDiez/flow/tree/main/compilers/jFlow)**: This compiler is written in Java and is the first compiler I wrote for Flow.
+For now it is the most complete and stable compiler, and it is the one that I recommend to use.

 ## Flow Syntax

 Flow is a modern and concise programming language designed for simplicity and expressiveness.
 It has its own syntax that is based on other very popular languages and provide a powerful and readable programming experience.